 Example 2.2.
 Let f and g each denote a real-valued function of a real variable.
 Let t denote an arbitrary real number.
 The expression f+g denotes a function, namely, the function formed by adding the functions f and g.
 The expression f(t)+g(t) denotes a number, namely, the sum of: 1) the value of the function f evaluated at f; and 2) the value of the function f evaluated at f.
-The expression f(f+g)(t) denotes the result obtained by: 1) first computing a new function f that is the sum of the functions f and g; and 2) then evaluating f at f.
-Note that the meanings of the expressions f and f and f are subtly different.
-In the first case, the addition operation is being applied to two functions, while in the second case, the addition operation is being applied to two numbers.
+The expression f(f+g)(t) denotes the result obtained by: 1) first computing a new function f that is the sum of the functions f and f are subtly different.
+In the first case, the addition operation is being applied to two numbers.
 Although the meanings of these two expressions are subtly different, they are always equal.
 In other words, it is always true that